chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 Free Open-Source JavaScript Library for commonly used text functions.<br /><br />
 Most functions are chainable.

 Use S$ or jStringy to access the available functions.
 Selectors work similar to jQuuery syntax.
-Keep in mind that this a sring manipulation library, so we select a string or number variable, NOT a DOM element.<br /><br />
+Keep in mind that this is a string manipulation library, so we select a string or number variable, NOT a DOM element.<br /><br />
 S$("My Text Goes Here") or S$(my_var_that_holds_the_value)

 Ex.